xopto/pyxopto/docs/source/mcvox/simulator_options.rst

   older GPUs.
 Note that the amount of available "constant_mem" memory on GPUs is typically limited to about 64 |nbsp| kB.

+* :py:class:`~xopto.mcbase.mcoptions.McUseEnhancedRng`
+  (default is :py:class:`~xopto.mcbase.mcoptions.McUseEnhancedRng.off`)
+  The enhanced version of random number generator is required when performing simulations in large scattering volumes, were the number of scattering events is expected to be on the order of millions.
+  Depending on the OpenCL device, there might be a small performance cost of about 15%, which is the reason for disabling this option by default.
+If this option is turned on :py:class:`~xopto.mcbase.mcoptions.McUseEnhancedRng.on`, the Monte Carlo simulator will use the enhanced version of the random number generator.

 * :py:class:`~xopto.mcbase.mcoptions.McDebugMode`
   (default is :py:class:`~xopto.mcbase.mcoptions.McDebugMode.off`) -
   Can be used to enable kernel debug mode that will print information to